-Switzerland v New Zealand team news and updates
+Co-hosts New Zealand out of Women's World Cup

 Post update

-Foul by Géraldine Reuteler (Switzerland).
+Foul by Coumba Sow (Switzerland).

 Post update

-Attempt blocked.
-Annalie Longo (New Zealand) right footed shot from the centre of the box is blocked.
-Assisted by Ria Percival.

-Attempt blocked.
-Katie Bowen (New Zealand) right footed shot from outside the box is blocked.

-Jacqui Hand (New Zealand) wins a free kick in the attacking half.
+Claudia Bunge (New Zealand) wins a free kick in the defensive half.

+On another matter.
+If a month ago you had said that 30,000 would turn up to watch a football match in Dunedin you would have been LAUGHED at.
+Fabulous change!!